apache/james-project/src/adr/0071-postgresql-mailbox-tables-structure.md

 - mailbox_id_is_recent_mail_uid_index (mailbox_id, is_recent, message_uid)
 - mailbox_id_is_delete_mail_uid_index (mailbox_id, is_deleted, message_uid)

-Indexes are used to find records faster
+Indexes are used to find records faster.

 The table structure is mostly normalized which mitigates storage costs and achieves consistency easily.